 The Best BBQ Restaurants in Toronto

-The best BBQ restaurants in Toronto are temples of meat devoted to time-honoured cooking traditions.
-In Hogtown, a surge of new smokehouses have hardly matured but have zealously taken up the artform (or is it a sport?) with deep reverence to the legendary pits of the Southern states.
-What was once a catch-all category for anything covered in mesquite sauce is now yielding serious smoke-infused fare: dry, bark encrusted ribs, briskets ribboned with fat and spoon-torn pork shoulders...I'm salivating at the thought.
+The best BBQ restaurants in Toronto embrace the time-honoured cooking traditions of the Southern states.
+What was once a catch-all category for anything covered in mesquite sauce is yielding some serious smoke-infused fare: bark-encrusted ribs, briskets ribboned with fat, and spoon-torn pork shoulders.